 August is upon us!
 Although the heat in the Southeast is here to stay (at least a few more months), summer is officially winding to a close.
-In just a few short weeks, school-age children will be loading up their back packs, grabbing their books, and heading out the door to the first day of school!
+In just a few short weeks, school-age children will be loading up their backpacks, grabbing their books, and heading out the door to the first day of school!
 From now until June, they will spend the majority of their day learning, growing, and developing in varying school environments.
-Because of the time and importance devoted to education, school options can play an important role in the home buying decision!
+Because of the time and importance devoted to education, school options can play an important role in the home buying decision.

 Although price, size, quality, location, and convenience are significant factors influencing the final purchase decision, schools are also a heavily influential topic.
 Traditionally, parents were faced with two options regarding their child’s education: public schools funded by the state and federal government or private schools fully funded by private parties, typically in the form of attendee tuition.
 If the funds or desire to send children to private schools is unavailable then home buyers occasionally sacrifice their must-haves based on public school boundary lines.
 Price, size, quality, location, and convenience fall to the back burner as schools become the ultimate deciding factor.
 Is this home in the school district we are looking for?
 At Eastwood Homes, we often see buyers hitting the field with boundary map in hand having checked sites like greatschools.org before even beginning the home search game.
 But, is it a win-win for homeowners to give up their dream home just because it doesn’t fall into their ideal school district?
 Should you have to pay more for a home just because it’s in a “good” school district?
 Today, there are other options to consider.
 You can have your cake and eat it too!

 Although there is some debate regarding the validity of these innovative school choices, more and more people are opting for non-traditional school environments.
-In North Carolina, South Carolina, and Virginia, the states where Eastwood Homes operates, there are over 150 charter school options and over 100 magnet school options!
-Those who choose to homeschool can actively communicate with the others in the homeschooling community through sites like http://www.charlottehomeschooling.com/.
-This plethora of options leaves homebuyers in the Southeast the ability to choose!
+In North Carolina, South Carolina, and Virginia, the states where Eastwood Homes operates, there are over 150 charter school options and over 100 magnet school options.
+Those who choose to homeschool can actively communicate with others in the homeschooling community through sites like http://www.charlottehomeschooling.com/.
+This plethora of options leaves homebuyers in the Southeast the ability to choose.
 Before ruling out a home in a certain neighborhood, check for alternative schools in the area to see if this is a place you’d be comfortable sending your child.
 Ditch the boundary map and meet with the teachers and leaders at each of the schools to determine what school is the best fit.
-Make your own decision regarding where your child will hang their backpack!
+Make your own decision regarding where your child will hang their backpack.
 Sometimes, the school ratings and reviews don’t portray the entire picture.
-If the public or private school in your area is not the answer then possibly consider a charter school, magnet school or homeschooling!
+If the public or private school in your area is not the answer then possibly consider a charter school, magnet school, or homeschooling.
 Options are unlimited if you are willing to step outside the box.

 Eastwood Homes neither supports nor opposes alternative schooling choices.
 This post is provided solely as a source of information.

 Summer is here!
 The weather is hot and the days are long!
-If you live in the Southeast like we do, this means it’s the time of year to hit the beach!
+If you live in the Southeast as we do, this means it’s the time of year to hit the beach!
 If you live in a state where Eastwood Homes is building, then you know what I’m talking about!

 Eastwood Homes recently celebrated the grand opening of its newly remodeled sales center and model home in their popular Knightdale community, The Preserve at Rockbridge.
 The Preserve at Rockbridge was the premier Raleigh-area community for Eastwood Homes.
 The doors to the original model home opened in 2010.
 Since that time, more than 150 families have chosen to call Rockbridge their home.